seratch/kotliquery/README.md

     param, param)
 ```

-or also with the helper function `param`
+As a handier way, you can use the following helper method.

 ```kotlin
 queryOf("""select id, name